 Castles of Scotland.
+Available on VHS tape.
 A tour of many dramatic fortresses, including Edinburgh Castle, Stirling Castle, Castle Fraser, Fyvie Castle, Castle Levan, Caerlaverock Castle, Glamis Castle, Fort George, Eileen Donan Castle, Culzean Castle, and Kinloch Castle.
 Three volume set.

 Britannia: The Palace at Sea is a 1998 documentary.
-Sometimes available from Amazon.
+VHS tape.

 Versailles.
 A short documentary about the history of Versailles, from its beginnings as a hunting lodge in a swamp to its transformation into the most spectacular palace in Europe.